MaterSim/mof_builder/README.md

 This example does not only show how to call `optmize_xtal` function via `mof_builder`, but also illustrate that optimization under different space group representation can lead to different results.

+### Post-analysis

+You may need to run two external packages
+- `GULP`: based on classical force field
+- `dftbplus`: based on density functional tight-binding

+Detailed instructions can be found at the subdiectory of [Installation](https://github.com/qzhu2017/MOF-Builder/tree/main/Installation)